Am I charged for Toll-Free calls?

 What is E911?
 What is the E911 fee?

-E911, or "Enhanced 911", is a fee charged to every VoIP line of service and has been a service mandated for VoIP providers since 2005.
-Dialing 911 from your Nextiva phone will enable emergency services to locate your geographic location base on the information provided within your Nextiva portal.
-It is crucial that the address and location for each employee’s device is up to date at all times.
+Enhanced 911 (E911) is a fee charged to every VoIP line of service and has been a service mandated for VoIP providers since 2005.
+Dialing 911 from a Nextiva phone will enable emergency services to locate the geographic location base on the information provided in the user’s Nextiva Voice Portal.
+The address and location of each employee’s device must be up to date at all times.
 For instructions on how to update the E911 address for Nextiva Voice, click here.